Stereoscopic Universal Perturbations across Different Architectures and Datasets: Towards Robust Deep Stereo Networks

 To assess DC as an inherent defense against adversarial perturbations, we trained (i) PSMNet and (ii) DeepPruner, each with 25 DCs, and (iii) AANet without DCs.
 We optimized six pairs of SUPs on KITTI for vanilla AANet, DeepPruner, PSMNet, and their variants.
 In \figref{fig:defenses}-(a), we show results on KITTI 2015, where each network was attacked by SUPs optimized specifically for them.
 We found that DCs do improve robustness as both DeepPruner and PSMNet produced lower D1-errors across all norms.
 For $\epsilon = 0.02$, DeepPruner drops in error from 52.74\% to 39.47\%, and PSMNet drops from 87.72\% to 52.10\%.
 Conversely, replacing DCs with regular convolutions can make a model more susceptible to adversaries -- AANet without DCs is less robust, as D1-error increase from 48.43\% to 54.32\%.
 In summary, simply designing a network with DC, the least robust model, PSMNet, can become comparable in performance to AANet, the most robust model.

 Next, we assessed how EM and DC compare to adversarial training.
-We trained variants of PSMNet with (i) 6 DCs, (ii) 25 DCs, and (iii) 25 DCs and EM.
-We performed adversarial fine-tuning on vanilla PSMNet and (iii).
-In \figref{fig:defenses}-(b), we observe for $\epsilon = 0.02$ that increasing the number of DCs then adding an explicit matching module drops the D1-error of PSMNet from 87.72\% to 66.10\%, 52.10\%, and finally to 39.47\%.
-Vanilla PSMNet fine-tuned on SUPs also performs well; however, with a D1-error of 35.75\%, it only marginally beats PSMNet with 25 DCs and explicit matching on $\epsilon = 0.02$.
+We trained variants of PSMNet with (i) 6 DCs, (ii) 25 DCs, and (iii) 25 DCs and EM i.e. DeepPruner with 25 DCs.
+We performed adversarial fine-tuning on PSMNet and (iii).
+In \figref{fig:defenses}-(b), we observe for $\epsilon = 0.02$ that increasing the number of DCs and then adding explicit matching drops the D1-error of PSMNet from 87.72\% to 66.10\%, 52.10\%, and finally to 39.47\%.
+PSMNet fine-tuned on SUPs also performs well; however, with a D1-error of 35.75\%, it only marginally beats PSMNet with 25 DCs and explicit matching on $\epsilon = 0.02$.
 For all other norms, the two are comparable.
 The best performing variant is PSMNet with DCs and EM fine-tuned on SUPs, achieving D1-error of 33.85\%.
-So, simply using DCs and EM (a few lines of code) and following standard training protocols can yield more robust networks with no explicit intent for defense.
+So, simply using DCs and EM and following standard training protocols can yield more robust networks with no explicit intent for defense.
 Moreover, they can also be used in conjunction with existing defenses (i.e. adversarial fine-tuning) to yield even more robust networks.

 In \figref{fig:defenses}-(c), we simulate the realistic black-box scenario where an attacker does not have access to a network (PSMNet or AANet) and crafts SUPs with an off-the-shelf model (DeepPruner).
 Replacing convolutions in PSMNet with DCs leads to immediate improvements in robustness with no loss in accuracy on clean images.
 With just 6 DCs, PSMNet becomes more robust than DeepPruner and with 25 it is on par with AANet.
-Incorporating EM, i.e. PatchMatch, into PSMNet with 25 DCs improves it to the most robust method.
-Hence, we urge the reader to replace convolutions with deformable convolutions and to integrate explicit matching into the design of stereo networks.
+Incorporating PatchMatch into PSMNet (i.e. DeepPruner) with 25 DCs improves it to the most robust method.
+Note: fine-tuning on SUPs as data augmentation can further improve its robustness (\figref{fig:defenses}-(b)).

+Designing networks with DCs and inductive biases like EM not only improves robustness against SUPs, but also against common image corruptions i.e. lossy compression, blur and noise. \figref{fig:defenses}-(d) shows that PSMNet (red) is susceptible to blurring and shot noise where the latter can increase error by 50\%.
+Our design improves its robustness across all common corruption.
+Particularly, Gaussian and defocus blur, and pixelation have little effect -- we improve by as much as 80\% on shot noise and 70\% on average.